openmobilityfoundation/mobility-data-specification/README.md

 ## Versions

 MDS has a **current release** (version 1.1.0), **previous releases** (both recommended and longer recommended for use), and **upcoming releases** in development.
-For a full list of releases, their status, recommended versions, and timelines, see the [MDS Releases](https://github.com/openmobilityfoundation/governance/wiki/Releases) page.
+For a full list of releases, their status, recommended versions, and timelines, see the [Official MDS Releases](https://github.com/openmobilityfoundation/governance/wiki/Releases) page.

 The OMF provides guidance on upgrading for cities, providers, and software companies, and sample permit language for cities.
 See our [MDS Version Guidance](https://github.com/openmobilityfoundation/governance/blob/main/technical/OMF-MDS-Version-Guidance.md) for best practices on how and when to upgrade MDS as new versions become available.
 Our complimentary [MDS Policy Language Guidance](https://github.com/openmobilityfoundation/governance/blob/main/technical/OMF-MDS-Policy-Language-Guidance.md) document is for cities writing MDS into their operating policy and includes sample policy language.